LSFra/LSFra/README.md

 <h1>👋 Hello Word, I'm Lucca Santos França!</h1>

-I am a third-year high school student enrolled in the "Technical Course in Informatics - Web Mobile Development."
+I am a third-year high school student enrolled in the Web Mobile Development Course.
 I have a strong interest in software development and technology.

 <h1>🚀 About Me</h1>